mckaywrigley/prompts/README.md

 ## Beta

-I'm currently doing a beta test of this idea with some useful but simple prompts.
+I'm currently doing a beta test of this idea with some simple but useful prompts.

 I'll improve it as feedback comes in.

-Expect both more prompts and more complex prompts as I get this system ironed out.
+Expect much more powerful prompts as I get this system ironed out.

 ## Usage